 We encourage employees to raise concerns about compliance, ethics, or business conduct with their direct supervisors or human resources representatives.
 Employees may also submit a report to the UPS Ethics Hotline online or by phone.
-Both of these channels are monitored by an independent service provider and are available 24 hours a day, 7 days a week, and reports may be anonymous.
-Translators are available to assist when needed.
+Both of these channels are monitored by an independent service provider and are available 24 hours a day, 7 days a week.
+Reports may be anonymous and translators are available to assist when needed.

 Our policy is that employees will not face retaliation if they report any violation or suspected violation in good faith.
-In 2018, UPS received approximately 12,000 reports of employee concerns through the UPS Ethics Hotline and other reporting avenues.
+In 2019, UPS received more than 11,000 reports of employee concerns through the UPS Ethics Hotline and other reporting avenues.
 We investigated these cases and took corrective or disciplinary action where appropriate.